Seif-Sedky/NeoJackaroo/README.md

 # NeoJackaroo

-A strategic single-player adaptation of Jackaroo with custom rules, unique cards, and computer-controlled opponents.
+A strategic single-player first place winning adaptation of Jackaroo with custom rules, unique cards, and computer-controlled opponents.

 ## 📝 Overview

 NeoJackaroo was developed as a part of the project based CSEN401 course at the German University in Cairo.
-But for us, it wasn’t just about submitting an assignment, it was about simulating a real-world software development experience.
+But for us, it wasn’t just about submitting an assignment, it was about simulating a real-world software development experience, moreover, we thankfully were able to rank 1st as the best project in the entire university.

 Our team, "الجيم في الجيب," approached this project like a startup: we used Git for collaboration, documented every task in GitHub Projects, and held ourselves to professional standards for coding, documentation, design, and testing.